LeoStr4nge/LeoStr4nge/README.md

 # Hi, I’m @LeoStr4nge, a student from China.

 - 👀 I’m interested in animation.
-- 🌱 I’m currently learning C and HTML/CSS.
+- 🌱 I’m currently learning C++ and HTML/CSS.

 <!---
 LeoStr4nge/LeoStr4nge is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.